Reinforcement Learning for Unsupervised Domain Adaptation in Spatio-Temporal Echocardiography Segmentation

 By making use of context from neighboring frames, 3D convolutions and temporal constraints (e.g. MemSAM's memory prompting) significantly improved performance across all metrics, most notably temporal validity.
 This consistency, combined with additional reward components and the processing of full-sized inputs allows RL4Seg3D to significantly outperform its 2D counterpart, without additional labels on the target domain, and makes it suitable for extension to volumetric data.

 Beyond a strong segmentation policy, the RL4Seg3D framework provides robust uncertainty estimation that outperforms state-of-the-art uncertainty methods in expected calibration error.
-While this uncertainty guides domain adaptation of the policy and can be used to identify high-confidence segmentations, it can also be exploited to refine the policy on specific challenging videos with test-time optimization.
-This enables even stronger segmentation performance, reaching near perfect anatomical and temporal validity.
-Further examination reveals that remaining errors correspond mostly to minor temporal inconsistencies, often caused by rapid cardiac motion, which remains difficult to capture.
-Such cases would likely benefit from a more comprehensive temporal reward mechanism.
+While this uncertainty guides domain adaptation of the policy and can be used to identify high-confidence segmentations, it can also be exploited to refine the policy on specific challenging videos with test-time optimization (TTO).
+However, as its substantial computational cost limits TTO's practicality for routine real-time deployment, it is intended for retrospective refinement or targeted application to low-confidence or erroneous cases, where the additional computation is justified to improve predictions.
+This enables even stronger segmentation performance, with almost all segmentations now temporally and anatomically valid.
+Further examination reveals that remaining errors correspond mostly to regions of low signal-to-noise ratio, imaging artifacts or cardiac structures such as papillary muscles, as well as minor temporal inconsistencies caused by rapid cardiac motion, which remains difficult to capture.
+The latter would likely benefit from a more comprehensive temporal reward mechanism.